jingtianIS/jingtianIS.github.io/index.md

 ---

-Jing Tian is a Post-doctoral Research Fellow at [Center for Digital Innovation (CDIN)](cdin-gsu), J. Mack Robinson College of Business, Georgia State University.
+I am a Post-doctoral Research Fellow at [Center for Digital Innovation (CDIN)](cdin-gsu), J. Mack Robinson College of Business, Georgia State University.
 She works under the supervision of [Dr. Arun Rai][professor-rai].

-She received her Ph.D. in Information Systems at [Fudan University][fudan] in 2019.
+I received my Ph.D. in Information Systems at [Fudan University][fudan] in October 2019.

-Before that, she received 2 bachelor degrees in 2014, one B.A. in Management Information Systems from [Tianjin University][tianjin-u], and one B.Sc. in Finance from [Nankai University][nankai].
+My research interests lie at the intersection of organizational, behavioral and technical aspects of digital technologies, with a current focus on AI augmented systems and digital platforms.
+The overarching objective of my research is to uncover how these two technologies can be deployed to empower individuals and organizations in different problem domains.

 [professor-rai]: https://www.arunrai.net/
 [professor-ling]: https://www.fdsm.fudan.edu.cn/en/teacher/preview.aspx?UID=1816